Arizona State vs. Utah NCAA Football Odds, Plays and Insights | October 16, 2021

 - The two teams combine to score 64.1 points per game, 13.1 more than the total in this contest.

-- This contest's over/under is 11.8 points greater than the 39.2 these two squads combine to allow per game this season.

-- The Sun Devils and their opponents have scored an average of 52.2 points per game in 2021, 1.2 more than Saturday's total.
+- Sun Devils games this season feature an average total of 52.2 points, a number 1.2 points higher than Saturday's over/under.

-- In 2021, games involving the Utes have averaged a total of 49.8 points, 1.2 fewer than this game's set over/under.
+- The 51 over/under in this game is 1.2 points higher than the 49.8 average total in Utes games this season.

 Arizona State Stats and Trends